openreachtech/eslint-config-openreachtech/README.md

 ESLint shareable config for Open Reach Tech Inc.

-This package is only for Flat Config.
+This package is only for Flat Config and ECMAScript modules.

 ## Installing